New Developments in Medical Sonography

 “The goal is to reduce the number of CT scans,” Goss said.
 Unlike ultrasounds, CT scans use radiation.
 Contrast ultrasound also is approved for heart scans.

 • Women’s health & fetal health.
-3D and 4D ultrasound images are being used to evaluate breast masses and placement of IUDs.
+3D and 4D ultrasound images are being used to evaluate breast masses and the placement of IUDs.
 The additional dimension provides volume measurements.

-Color Doppler has been around a number of years, but it’s now being used more in obstetrics and high-risk pregnancies.
+Color Doppler has been around for a number of years, but it’s now being used more in obstetrics and high-risk pregnancies.
 It is often used to diagnose and assess congenital heart abnormalities.

 • Endoscopy.
 4D ultrasound is being used during endoscopy procedures, particularly pancreatic conditions and rectal wall tumors.
 The technique helps the provider see a colon polyp and determine its depth.

 • Tissue elasticity assessments.
-Goss expects a growth in the use of ultrasound elastography, which shows tissue thickness.
+Goss expects growth in the use of ultrasound elastography, which shows tissue thickness.
 It can be used to assess cancerous tumors.
 It also is being used to determine liver stiffness in fatty liver disease and for assessing or monitoring the presence of cirrhosis.

 “Point-of-care ultrasound has grown enormously,” Goss said.
 “It’s [used] in many specialties and is a limited study, in which it answers a clinical question.
 It’s not a full diagnostic study.”